Japan Economy Overview

-A Few Interesting Facts
+Interesting Facts About Japan

-- Manufacturing and Communication are Japan’s major industries.
+- Manufacturing and communication are Japan’s major industries.
 This is because the hilly and rugged land does not lend itself to agricultural production.

 Interested in Trading Commodities?

+Interested in trading gold, steel, copper, and other important Japanese commodities?
 Start your research with reviews of these regulated brokers available in .

-CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 73.90%-89.00% of retail investor accounts lose money when trading CFDs.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage. <b>Between 71.00%-89.00% of retail investor accounts lose money when trading CFDs.</b> You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 - All figures are based on OEC 2018 calculations and projections unless otherwise stated.